ooux

 It also established a stable foundation for AI to evolve responsibly.

 Workday is complex.
-Users don’t come here for exploration or always exiting reasons.
+Users don’t come here for exploration or always exciting reasons.
 They come to complete tasks.

 diginomica.com (December 13, 2024) : Transforming the enterprise user experience with AI by Katie Holden (VP of AI)